-- In the opening sequence, listen close and you'll catch at least half a dozen classic sound effects from Star Wars, including the Darth Vader breathing, the lightsaber sound, and the blaster sounds from both the X-Wing and TIE Fighter.
+- In the opening sequence, listen close and you'll catch at least half a dozen classic sound effects from Star Wars and Terminator 2: Judgment Day, including the Darth Vader breathing, the lightsaber sound, and the blaster sounds from both the X-Wing and TIE Fighter.
 And the Luke, I Am Your Father moment between Zurg and Buzz.

 - Also from the opening sequence above, as Buzz crosses his way through the platforms, you can hear the first five notes of 'Also sparch Zarathustra, Op.
 30', the opening theme from 2001: A Space Odyssey.